If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Benji’s Breakdown: The Psychology of Devaluation

-Rick’s Reflection: How It Feels from the Inside
+Rick’s Reflection: How It Feels From the Inside

 Common Devaluation Behaviors

-• Criticizing your looks, thoughts, or feelings
+Criticizing your looks or body.

 Benji’s Tip: How to Spot Devaluation